tammybutow/BrowserQuest/README.md

     gremlin/gremlin daemon

-To start Redis now, you can simply run:
+To check Redis is now running, you can simply run:

-    $ src/redis-server
+    $ redis-cli ping

+If Redis is running you should see the result *PONG*

-Run ChaosQuest to start the game:
+Now, run the following to start ChaosQuest:

     $ node server/js/main.js